Atul Nanda, 46, and Jiten 'Jay' Nanda, 45, were each sentenced by Chief US District Judge Barbara MG Lynn in Texas to 87 months in federal prison.

 The scheme was profitable as it required minimal overhead and Dibon could charge significant hourly rates for a computer consultant's services, the Department of Justice said.

 Thus, the Nandas earned a substantial profit margin when a consultant was assigned to a project and incurred few costs when a worker was without billable work.

 This scheme is known as "benching".
 Dibon actively recruited H-1B workers for the "bench", the Department said.
 They made the H-1B visa candidates to pay the processing fees that according to the law should be paid by the company.

-Sugavanam was the lead recruiter for Dibon, Sharma acted as Dibon's office manager and Mehra recruited employees for the bench and transported benched employees to and from Dibon Headquarters.
+Mr Sugavanam was the lead recruiter for Dibon, Mr Sharma acted as Dibon's office manager and Mr Mehra recruited employees for the bench and transported benched employees to and from Dibon headquarters.
 All three had knowledge of and/or involvement in the filing of false documents with the Department of Labour and the Department of Homeland Security (DHS) in securing recruits' employment with Dibon.